ESPN in the United Kingdom: Channels

-Programming is available in standard-definition and high-definition formats.
+Programming was available in only standard-definition format.

-ESPN Player, previously branded ESPN360, is ESPN’s digital streaming platform in the UK and Europe for live and on-demand sports.
-The service is available across Europe, Middle East & Africa and, predominantly, broadcasts U.S sports content.
-Main content includes NCAA Football, NCAA Basketball, College Sports, IndyCar Series, World Series of Poker, X Games and others.
-The platform is a direct to consumer service, as Pay Per View, and not linked to any TV subscription.

 ESPN America was a British-based European sports network, focusing on professional and collegiate sports of the United States and Canada.
 Originally launched in December 2002 as NASN (the North American Sports Network), ESPN purchased the channel in March 2007 for €70m from Benchmark Capital Europe and Setanta Sports.
 The channel was known as ESPN America from 1 February 2009.
 ESPN America broadcast a selection of top North American professional and collegiate sports leagues.
 The network closed at midnight on 1 August 2013.

 Programming was available in standard-definition and high-definition formats.